mleonetti12/CC-KVS-with-data-sharding/mechanism-description.md

 Both DELETE and PUT functions require helper functions such as causalBroadcast(), deleteCausalBroadcast(), pointWiseMaximum() and compareVectorClocks() to maintain their causal consistency/broadcasting.

+VectorClocks/causal-metadata get updated when a request is made to some node and if the local node's VC is "outdated" i.e. different then the pointWiseMaximum() function gets called and we essentially take the maximum of each index for the key that is sent through the request.
+This approach was based off of the modified vector clock algorithm shown in lecture.
+Most often they are updated during a PUT/DELETE request, where we increment the index of the key's value array.

 # Detecting when a node is down